 - Take a B12 supplement daily – A good quality vitamin or multi-vitamin that includes 25 – 100 mcg of vitamin B12 should be sufficient.

 - Eat Fortified Foods Daily – Eat two servings of B12 fortified foods daily, such as non-dairy milks, vegetarian meat, cereals, nutritional yeast flakes, and yeast extract.

-Calcium helps your baby’s teeth to develop well, even though they don’t appear for some time after birth.
+Calcium helps your baby’s teeth to develop, even though they don’t appear for some time after birth.
 They develop during your pregnancy, along with your baby’s skeleton, around three weeks after conception.
-The peak time for bone growth is in the last trimester, where your baby will need 200 – 250 mg of calcium every day.
+Babies born at full term contain approximately 20g – 30g of calcium, most of which is laid down during the last trimester .
+As this is the peak time for bone growth, your baby will need 200 – 250 mg of calcium every day.
 During this period the baby’s bones are very supple and by the time they are born, they will have accumulated about one ounce of calcium in their bones, provided by you.

 In order to compensate for the additional calcium requirements during this time, your body is increasing its absorption by double!
-Due to this fact, the RDA of calcium remains the same during pregnancy as it was pre-pregnancy.
-So as long as your calcium levels were good beforehand, and you are continuing with a similar diet, then you should be okay.
+Despite this fact, the RDA of calcium remains the same during pregnancy as it was pre-pregnancy – 700mg per day.
+Experts don’t consider that any increment is necessary during pregnancy, so as long as your calcium levels were good beforehand, and you are continuing with a similar diet, then you should be okay.
 Be sure to get these levels checked if you are unsure though.

 Good vegan calcium sources:

 - Green vegetables – Kale, broccoli, Chinese cabbage, bok choy, collard greens

 - Seeds (tahini)